Propaganda in World War II: Portrayal of race

-How, despite such depictions, the African-American characters were often stereotypes and remained inferior to other characters in both screentime and importance in the films.
-Clayton R. Koppes and Gregory D. Black found that "In a Columbia University study in 1945" out "of one hundred black appearances in wartime films, seventy-five perpetuated old stereotypes, thirteen were neutral, and only twelve were positive."
+How, despite such depictions, the African-American characters were often stereotypes and remained inferior to other characters in both screen time and importance in the films.
+Clayton R. Koppes and Gregory D. Black found that "In a Columbia University study in ", out "of one hundred black appearances in wartime films, seventy-five perpetuated old stereotypes, thirteen were neutral, and only twelve were positive."